Published: May 30, 2019

 If your website is in English, you’ll be able to communicate your content to about 27% of the global market.
 However, the bigger question is, what percent of your customers will you be able to reach?

-For many, English may be the only language needed.
-However, depending on where you do business and the diversity of the communities you serve, you could find that your website needs to be communicated in multiple languages.
-If this is the case, you’ll need to consider if you need to manually translate and create multiple sites or if a simple website translation tool would be sufficient.
+For many, English is the only language needed.
+However, depending on where you do business and the diversity of the communities you serve, your website may need to be communicated in multiple languages.
+If this is the case, you may need to manually translate and create multiple websites.
+Alternatively, a simple website translation tool may suffice.

 The Truth About Manual Website Translation

 Manually translating a site ensures complete accuracy, but comes with a lot of leg work.
 First, someone must actually go through and translate the entire site.
 You may or may not have someone on staff with the time and language abilities required to do this.
-Then, you have to actually have an entire second site built with this translated content or adjust the site to dynamically swap the content.
-Depending on the language, this can also lead to small design changes, such as accommodating differently for languages that read right to left (as opposed to left to right).
+Then, you need to have an entire second site built with this translated content.
+There is also the option to adjust the site to dynamically swap the content.
+Depending on the language, this can also lead to small design changes.
+Certain languages, such as Arabic, read right to left (as opposed to left to right).

 However, there are benefits to this added work.
 For one, you can ensure that everything is translated exactly how you want.
 This ensures any figures of speech or statements of emotion are carried through.
 Because you have control over how the language is written, you’ll also have the ability to do certain things translation tools can’t, like translate text within images.
 Manual website translation is also really helpful for search engine optimization (SEO).
 It allows you to optimize the site for keywords in another language.
 This is helpful if you anticipate your audience will be searching for you using another language.